D-Roberts/deeplearning-video-spatiotemp/README.md

 # OpenMXTime
 The open source OpenMXTime repository contains the OpenMXTime project, an Apache MXNet Incubator - based framework implementing architectures for time series prediction.
 Models for time series with both time and frequency domain approaches are relevant.

+To get started, please see the quick_start and LorenzMap codes.

 Dependencies

 OpenMXTime requires: